rrajasek95/CSE_244_HW1/README.md

 To run inference, run `inference.py`.
 Change the main block to evaluate some other model.

 Model hyperparameters are stored in `config.py`, so please review them.

+# Potential contributions

+I strongly believe that one should fall in love with the problem, not the solution.
+I'm looking to collect more ideas and approaches towards handling the task plus some code cleanup and organization help.
+If you're looking to contribute towards improving this task, please open an issue (and potentially tie a PR to that issue).
+I am creating a bucket list of improvements I'd like to see for this repo.